vladskvortsov/mind-project1-2-pipeline/README.md

 # EC2-Cloudfront-S3-Deploy
-This pipeline deploys Cloudfront cache and s3 bucket for storing frontend, and VPC, security group, IAM instance profile and Ec2 instance for running backend containers.
+This pipeline deploys Cloudfront cache and S3 bucket for storing frontend, and VPC, security group, IAM instance profile and EC2 instance for running backend containers.
 Containers are stored in the private ECR, and running using docker compose.
-For automation is used terraform code running on GitHub Actions.
+For automation used terraform code running on GitHub Actions.

 ## Technologies Used: